sithmel/async-deco/README.md

 Compose
 -------
 It can combine more than one decorators.
+You can pass either an array or using multiple arguments. "undefined" functions are ignored.
 ```js
 var compose = require('callback-decorators/utils/compose');